-Selectively restoring Active Directory object attributes
+Selectively restoring Active Directory® object attributes

-The Online Restore Wizard allows you to restore particular attributes of Active Directory objects, leaving all the other attributes intact.
+The Online Restore Wizard allows you to restore particular attributes of Active Directory® objects, leaving all the other attributes intact.
 This feature allows you to keep the valuable changes made in Active Directory since the backup time.

 Note that some AD LDS (ADAM) object attributes cannot be restored by using RMAD.
-For more information on these attributes, see Quest Knowledge Base Article 59039 "AD DS and AD LDS Object Attributes That Recovery Manager for Active Directory Cannot Restore" at support.quest.com.
+For more information on these attributes, see Quest Knowledge Base Article 59039 "List of AD DS and AD LDS object attributes that Recovery Manager for Active Directory cannot restore" at Quest Support.